Skip to main content

 6. Atomic Writes: OS-Level Data Guarantees

 Architects use the Write-Rename Pattern.
-You write to a .tmp file.
+You write the new data to a temporary .tmp file first.
 In POSIX systems (Linux/Mac), renaming a file using os.replace() is an Atomic Operation—it happens instantaneously at the OS kernel level by swapping the inode pointer.
 It cannot be interrupted halfway.

 The Production Atomic Write